Security-Onion-Solutions/securityonion-docs/cyberchef.rst

 .. image:: images/cyberchef-strip.png
   :target: _images/cyberchef-strip.png

 If a magic wand appears in the Output box, then CyberChef has detected some applicable Operations and you can click the magic wand to automatically apply those Operations.
-Here, CyberChef is automatically applying "Strip HTTP headers" again to remove the web server HTTP headers and then rendering the actual PNG image.
+Here, CyberChef is automatically applying ``Strip HTTP headers`` again to remove the web server HTTP headers and then rendering the actual PNG image.

 .. image:: images/cyberchef-magic.png
   :target: _images/cyberchef-magic.png